ibrahimWassouf/studyGale/_posts/2023-06-17-escaping-the-console.md

 debugging-styled questions.
 In doing so, you will be -- either explicitly or implicitly -- forming a mental model of how the tool you are using works.
 You will then write code based on your mental model.
-If it works, then your mental model is correct (or hasn't lead you to an error yet).
+If it works, then your mental model is correct (or hasn't led you to an error yet).
 If it doesn't work, then your mental model is incorrect, and you're left with the task of figuring out what's wrong.
-When you go through the trials and tribulations of figuring out why, you're likely (if you've been paying attention) to come out with a better understanding of how whatever it is that you're using to work.
+When you go through the trials and tribulations of figuring out why, you're likely (if you've been paying attention) to come out with a better understanding of how whatever it is that you're using works.
 That is, a better mental model of your tool.
-This is not something that you gain from following a predefined tutorial.
+This is not something that you gain from following a predefined problem in a tutorial.

 ## When inspiration runs dry